namtay/portfolio/content/projects/cloud-cybersecurity/_index.md

 [[projects]]
 id ="cloud-3"
 image = "images/cloud_cyber/cloud_cyber3.png"
-title = "Changing firewall rules with Terraform and Cloudshell" text = "Identified vulnerabilities and strengthened network defenses." url = "projects/cloud-cybersecurity/cloud-3"
+title = "Deploying VPC and Firewall with Terraform" text = "Defined and provisioned a secure Virtual Private Cloud (VPC) network and firewall rules using Terraform to support the deployment of Cymbal Bank's new banking application." url = "projects/cloud-cybersecurity/cloud-3"

 [[projects]]